-The goal of Sickle Treatment and Outcomes Research in the Midwest (STORM) TeleECHO is to empower primary care providers to develop the skills and knowledge to manage pediatric and adult patients with sickle cell disease (SCD) using evidence-based best practices.
+STORM TeleECHO will empower healthcare providers to develop the skills, knowledge and confidence to manage pediatric and adult patients with sickle cell disease (SCD) using evidence-based best practices.

 STORM TeleECHO is replicated from Project ECHO® (Extension for Community Healthcare Outcomes), which dramatically improves capacity and access to specialty care for rural and underserved populations.
 This low-cost, high-impact intervention is accomplished by using web technology to link expert inter-disciplinary specialist teams with primary care clinicians through teleECHO™ clinics.
 This allows experts to mentor primary care clinicians, provide feedback on difficult patient cases and share expertise via monthly case presentation and didactic educational sessions.

 Healthcare providers and their multi-disciplinary teams can virtually attend monthly, one-hour STORM TeleECHO clinics.
 STORM TeleECHO is currently scheduled for the 3rd Thursday of the month from 12pm – 1pm EST. To register, please click the sign-up link in the box to the right.
 There is no cost for providers to participate in STORM TeleECHO.
 TeleECHO participants will need to complete evaluations after the clinic in order to receive CME credit.

 Each month there is a 15-20 minute didactic presentation about evidence-based best practices for the management and treatment of SCD.
 There are also 1-2 de-identified case based discussions.

 You can sign up using the link above

 All providers registered for STORM TeleECHO may submit pediatric and adult cases to present during the STORM TeleECHO clinic.
 This allows for real-time discussion and feedback from sickle cell specialists and other providers.